0nahid/ema-john-prac/README.md

-# Getting Started with Create React App
+# This site is created with tailwindcss & added react icon for icon library

 ## Available Scripts